waitingforvsync/flow/README.md

 For a further optimisation, let's only initialise the occupancy mask when the render list *changes*.
 While the same sprites span consecutive rows, the occupancy data doesn't change, and we save ourselves some processing!

-Now, for the current row, we have a list of sprites to plot, ordered by index (via the render list), and for each character column, a bitmask saying whether to plot that byte column with the quick path (overwrite) or the slow path (masked).
+Now, for the current row, we have a list of sprites to plot, ordered by index (via the render list), and for each character column of each sprite, a bitmask saying whether to plot that byte column with the quick path (overwrite) or the slow path (masked).

 ### Render

 Finally we're in a position to render this row.
 First erase the dirty edges for this row.
-Then render the sprite rows from the render list, according to the render type bitmask.
+Then render the sprite rows from the render list, in index order, according to the render type bitmask.

 Where a sprite covers multiple rows, much of the time, the render type bitmask and dirty edges will persist from one row to the next, making it quick to render, while also strictly respecting the raster racing.